HoobermanHEP/Hooberman-Group-Site-jekyll/README.md

 ---

 ```
-These are called YAML frontmatter, which you can find documentation in Jekyll documentation page.
+These are called YAML frontmatter, which you can find documentation about in Jekyll documentation page.
 What this does is to use the layout people.html in _layout.

 Also, you can see things like
 ```